work for Boosted.

 Virscient’s experience in the validation and production test of wireless systems and products was a key benefit to Boosted throughout this project.

-Communications latency and reliability (both generally, and in the presence of interferers) were important performance goals, so Virscient undertook a thorough programme of characterisation and optimisation using in-house automated test systems.
+Communications latency and reliability (both generally, and in the presence of interferers) were important performance goals.
+Virscient undertook a thorough programme of characterisation and optimisation using in-house automated test systems.